 In reviewing the responses to the RFP, Northbrook failed to engage in any due diligence not checking references or reviewing vendor websites.
 They shared with vendors certain information that they declined to share with others.
 They merely limited eight proposals received to a shortlist of five.
-Their RFP failed to state that vendors would be required to attend, at their own expense, a 45-minute short-list interview.
+Their RFP failed to state that vendors would be required to attend, at their own expense, a 45-minute short-list interview, being given less than a seven day notice to acquire airplane tickets.
 They are mired in an arrogance of their own false superiority blustering to mask their inferiority and incompetence.

 This illustrates why some municipalities lack the professional skills to manage efficiently a golf course.

 Why single out Northbrook when poor procurement practices are pervasive through many – but not all municipalities?
 Simple.
 They are stewards of public funds where 11 out of 12 of their constituents don’t play golf.
 When an individual like Ms. Hamer at Northbrook or Ms. Kattreh at Edina who consciously underprices senior passes fearing those self-entitled golfers may play elsewhere, they are failing to fulfill the trust with which they accepted upon becoming public employees.
 As such, the egregious behavior needs to be highlighted to remind others theirs is not the path to follow.